pgm-eliabell/graduaatsprogramma/READMEDEV.md

 this is a file with commands to help you out and use good practices

-symfony serve
+NOTE: Try to stay away from bin/console commands, instead try to use symfony console commands symfony serve

 if you have a error when first starting its usually the command "composer install"